-Risk Management

-Trustees consider the main areas of risk to which the Trust is exposed on a regular basis.
-The Risk Register sets out key operational, reputational and financial risks, and each is scored in terms of their likelihood and impact (which continues to reflect risks arising from Covid).
+Over the last three years the average asset return of 11.2% p.a. outperformed the CPI plus 3.5% target of 9.1% p.a.
+Risk Management Trustees consider the main areas of risk to which the Trust is exposed on a regular basis.
+The Risk Register sets out key operational, reputational and financial risks, and each is scored in terms of their likelihood and impact.
 Where necessary, mitigating actions are also detailed.